romainnorberg/symfony28/README.md

 #### Warning
-Dev environment is public (by app_dev.php), secure or ignore this file if your project is for production
+Dev environment is public (by app_dev.php), secure or ignore this file if your project is for production In composer.json, move "sensio/generator-bundle": "~3.0" to "require-dev" section, only for development

 #### Heroku configuration
 Heroku linked with github for automatic deployment